 - Neglecting responsibilities at home, such as laundry, dishes, taking care of children, etc.

 - Neglecting personal hygiene habits like teeth brushing, bathing, and wearing clean clothes

-- Using money to buy drugs that were needed for things such as groceries, household supplies, bills, etc.
+- Using money to buy drugs needed for groceries, household supplies, bills, etc.